 In addition to developing the most effective reflective materials, we are exploring ways to deploy our solutions.
 Our current work with the Harvey Mudd College Clinic program looks at the aerodynamics of hollow glass microspheres and air dispersal from large ships.

-We have drawn up a multi-year, multi-million dollar collaboration with SINTEF, one of the largest independent research organizations in Europe.
+We are currently executing a multi-year, multi-million dollar collaboration with SINTEF, one of the largest independent research organizations in Europe.
 SINTEF has over 2000 researchers centered in Trondheim, Norway.
 Our full joint work plan covers materials testing, safety, performance testing and methods for deployment.
-The initial phase, starting this fall, begins with lab testing on how our material performs in SINTEF’s simulated Arctic Ocean environment.
-These detailed studies then become the basis for further experimentation in the field.
-SINTEF scientists have already identified field test locations in Svalbard, north of the Arctic Circle, that could provide invaluable real-world feedback.
-We still need to secure permits and additional funding to complete the full set of projects.
+The initial phase, which began last fall, starts with lab testing on how our material performs in SINTEF’s simulated Arctic Ocean environment.
+These detailed studies then become the basis for experimentation in the field.
+We still need to secure permits, permissions and additional funding to complete the full set of projects.

 Last year we conducted climate modeling on the Fram Strait.
 This year, with funding from the Open Road Foundation, we have been working with Climformatics to conduct more extensive modeling of the impacts of our solution deployed in two areas of the Beaufort Gyre, the “birthplace of Arctic Ice.”
 AIP has received extensive support from the NASA Earth Exchange in supercomputer time.
 We plan to publish a paper on our findings next year.